SachaCR/domain-driven-design/application/services/service.md

 # Service

-In some cases, the clearst and most pragmnatic design includes operations that do not conceptually belong to any object.
-Rather than force the issue, we can follow the natural contours of the problem spave and include SERVICES explicitly in the model.
+> In some cases, the clearest and most pragmatic design includes operations >that do not conceptually belong to any object.
+Rather than force the >issue, we can follow the natural contours of the problem spave and include >SERVICES explicitly in the model.
+>

-Some concepts from the domain aren't natural to model as objects.
-Forcing the required domain finctionnality to be the reponsibility of an ENTITY or VALUE either distorts the definition of a model-based object or adds meaningless artificial objects.
+> Some concepts from the domain aren't natural to model as objects.
+Forcing >the required domain finctionnality to be the reponsibility of an ENTITY or >VALUE either distorts the definition of a model-based object or adds >meaningless artificial objects.
+>

-A service is an operation offered as an interface that stands alone in the model, without encapsulating state. as ENTITIES and CALUE OBJECTS do.
+> A service is an operation offered as an interface that stands alone in the >model, without encapsulating state. as ENTITIES and CALUE OBJECTS do.

 ```js
 async function cartAddItemOperation(